 What gamers need from your customer service teams

-According to Won, the best thing player support teams can do for gamers is to get them back into the digital experience they enjoy by quickly solving their problems, even if a big part of that may be letting a player express their frustration.
+One of the best things player support teams can do for gamers is to get them back into the digital experience they enjoy by quickly solving their problems, even if a big part of that may be letting a player express their frustration.

 This can be a challenge, though, as many games companies are now dealing with an uptick in queries.
 Studies show that COVID-19 has led to a global increase in monthly video game spending of 39%.
 That number is expected to linger at 21% after lockdown restrictions ease.
 With more potential customer queries, it’s important that video game customer service teams can resolve them quickly and effectively, using technology to meet demand at scale.

 At the same time, customer support is about turning sentiment around.
 Teams must know how to manage emotions like frustration and anger, along with potentially volatile or dangerous situations.
-"We're not asking team members to be full-on clinical psychologists," Won says, "but there's something to be said for people who can make meaningful human connections and help gamers understand and process these emotions."
+Empathetic agents can help gamers make meaningful connections and process difficult emotions.

-To better prepare for potential cases where a customer threatens a company, a customer support representative, or themselves, Won says teams should "know the escalation path," both locally and globally, so they can put gamers in touch with professionals quickly.
-"These serious issues must be optimized for speed so we can address the issue and do a wellness check as fast as possible rather than letting a ticket sit around," he says.
+To better prepare for potential cases where a customer threatens a company, a customer support representative, or themselves, teams should know the escalation path, both locally and globally, so they can put gamers in touch with professionals quickly.
+Serious issues require that processes are optimized for speed to ensure the safety of all involved.
 In addition to escalating potentially dangerous issues, teams should endeavor to really listen, show genuine concern, and generally avoid negative language.

 Support the mental health of your CX team